bzminer/bzminer2/README.md

   --bench, --test         Mine a local bench job (default sha256d; select with -a) --benchmark [diff]      Run a local stratum server and mine it over real TCP
-                          (default algo xelis, difficulty 1000; e.g. --benchmark -a xelis) --no-watchdog           Run the worker in-process (no supervisor; debugging) -h, --help              Show this help, then exit -V, --version           Print version, then exit
+                          (default algo xelis, difficulty 1000; e.g. --benchmark -a xelis) --benchmark-job-interval <ms>  Keep each deterministic benchmark job this long (default 600000; use 4000 to stress stale-job handling) --no-watchdog           Run the worker in-process (no supervisor; debugging) -h, --help              Show this help, then exit -V, --version           Print version, then exit